AnthonyCxx/Notes-and-Writeups/C/Data Types/Structures.md

 ## Simplifying Struct Usage with _typedef_
 The [_typedef_](https://www.tutorialspoint.com/cprogramming/c_typedef.htm) keyword allows the programmer to create aliases for datatypes.
-If you make the definition of your struct an alias, you won't have to write _struct_ constantly when declaring or using structs.
+If you make the definition of your struct an alias, you won't have to write _struct_ constantly when declaring or using the struct.
 In larger programs, you should be careful when using _typedef_ because it tends to pollute the global namespace when overused; however, the _typedef_ keyword poses no harm in smaller programs and makes your code cleaner.
 ```C
 // Format of typedef: 'typedef <datatype> <alias>'
 typedef struct